Get

 2. Lakeland Terriers Are Considered a Vulnerable Native Breed

 Just 220 puppies of this breed were registered with the Kennel Club in 2016, leading them to be nearly endangered as a species.
-There are few concerted breeding efforts devoted to them, sadly.
+There are very few concerted breeding efforts devoted to them, sadly.
 Hopefully, more attention can be drawn to the Lakeland Terrier so the breed flourishes in the future.

 3. Bred as a Superior Small Game Hunter

-The Lakeland is a relatively recent terrier breed, recognized as its own breed in 1934.
+The Lakeland is a relatively recent terrier breed, recognized as their own breed in 1934.
 They were distinguished from other terriers as a more agile fox hunter with fantastic burrowing ability, work ethic, and a tail-wagging affectionate nature at home.
 Unfortunately, their numbers have never been very high in England or elsewhere.

 Lakeland-terrier-dog-bandana